pageuppeople-opensource/relational-data-loader/README.md

                         folder.
 These models would be forcefully refreshed dropping and recreating the destination tables.
-All others models would only be refreshed if required as per the state of the source and destination tables.Eg 'CompoundPkTest,LargeTableTest'.
-Use glob (*) to force
+All others models would only be refreshed if required as per the state of the source and destination tables.
+Eg 'CompoundPkTest,LargeTableTest'.
+Leave blank or use
-                        full refresh of all models.
+                        glob (*) to force full refresh of all models.
   -l [LOG_LEVEL], --log-level [LOG_LEVEL]
                         Set the logging output level. ['CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG']